 See if a library lib can be linked and a function fn in it

 is callable.
-Return #t
+Return #t it is, #t if not.

 Two procedures are the same.
 The name cf-check-lib

-corresponds to autoconf’s AC_CHECK_LIB
+corresponds to autoconf’s AC_CHECK_LIB.

-Give the name you pass after -l
+Give the name you pass after -l option to lib;

 say as follows: